U.S. Army nurse Tara Spears stitches a soldier’s finger in a field hospital in Iraq, where she

-Today, the battlefields in Iraq and Afghanistan are characterized by quick military
+Today, the battlefields in Iraq and Afghanistan are characterized by quick military operations,

-organization, and geographically extended lines of communication.
+geographically extended lines of communication.
 On those battlefields, we practice life- and limb-

 saving surgery in an austere environment without the high technology available in a civilian

 intensive care unit (ICU).
 That’s why U.S. Army critical care nurses need not only top-notch

 nursing knowledge and skills, but also an ability to adapt to circumstances and environment.

 Read More At: http://www.americannursetoday.com/Article.aspx?id=5138&fid=5120

 Capt.
 Michelle Racicot, RN, BSN, CEN, wanted to be the perfect Army nurse — a tough soldier

 as well as a skilled trauma RN.
 As a member of a forward surgical team in Afghanistan last

 year, she was an expert in assessing and stabilizing soldiers with devastating wounds.
 She

 trained medics, taught a Polish medical team to care for fresh trauma, and coped with the

 constant infusion of adrenaline priming her body for action.
 To keep the stress in check, she

 Read More At: